Prabhjotsingh555/PrabhjotBookStore/PrabhjotBookStore/README.txt

 8. Adding new js file in wwroot folder
 9. Modify the _layoutschtml file
 10. Added Delete and View button in index.cshtml
+11. Add new razor view (Upsert) in Admin's Category